Sports in Indonesia: Badminton

 Badminton is Indonesia's most successful sport, described by the New York Times as "part of the national identity".
-Indonesia has won gold medal in badminton in every Olympic Games since the sport was first introduced to the Olympics in 1992, except in 2012.
+Indonesia has won gold medal in badminton in every Olympic Games since the sport was first introduced to the Olympics in 1992, except for two, in 2012 and 2024.
 In 1992, it came from Alan Budikusuma in men's singles, and Susi Susanti in women's singles.
 In 1996, Ricky Subagja and Rexy Mainaky got the gold medal in men's doubles.
 In 2000, Candra Wijaya and Tony Gunawan won the gold medal in men's doubles.
 In 2004, Taufik Hidayat won a gold medal in men's singles.
 In 2008, Indonesia won a gold medal through men's doubles, Markis Kido and Hendra Setiawan.
 In 2016, Indonesia won a gold medal through mixed doubles, Liliyana Natsir and Tontowi Ahmad.
 In 2020, Indonesia won a gold medal through women’s doubles, Greysia Polii and Apriyani Rahayu.

 Indonesian badminton athletes have played in various international badminton tournaments in Indonesia, China, Korea, Denmark, Malaysia, India, Japan, England and many other tournaments, including Summer Olympics ever since the sport was introduced as a demonstration sport in the 1972 Summer Olympics and its official introduction in the 1992 Summer Olympics.
 Rudy Hartono is an Indonesian legendary badminton player, who has succeeded to win All England titles seven times in a row.

 Out of all participating nations, Indonesia won the most titles in the Thomas Cup (World Men’s Team Badminton Championships), winning 14 titles in 29 appearances.
 In addition to that, Indonesia has won the Uber Cup (World Women’s Team Badminton Championships) 3 times and Sudirman Cup (World Mixed Team Badminton Championships) once.
 Indonesia also held its own international badminton tournament, the most prestigious is Indonesia Open that has been held annually since 1982 and Indonesia Masters which has been held since 2010.